joshuaobi1/ENGO551_Lab4/README.md

 ## Overview

 In Lab 4, we extend the functionality of the web mapping application developed in Lab 3 by designing a beautiful map layer with Mapbox Studio.
-This layer is then integrated into the existing GeoWeb application, providing users with the ability to toggle between the original base map and the newly designed Mapbox layer.
+This layer is integrated into the existing GeoWeb application, providing users with the ability to toggle between the original base map and the newly designed Mapbox layer.

 ## Project Structure

-app.py: Flask application server script, serving the web mapping interface. index.html: The main HTML page that includes the interface for the map and layer toggling functionality. main.js: JavaScript file handling the client-side logic for map interaction, including adding the custom Mapbox layer to the Leaflet map. style.css: Custom styles for the web application, ensuring a user-friendly experience and responsive design.
+- app.py: Flask application server script, serving the web mapping interface.
+- index.html: The main HTML page that includes the interface for the map and layer toggling functionality.
+- main.js: JavaScript file handling the client-side logic for map interaction, including adding the custom Mapbox layer to the Leaflet map.
+- style.css: Custom styles for the web application, ensuring a user-friendly experience and responsive design.

 ## Custom Map Layer Design